hyperupcall/blog/content/post/fibonacci pascal eqn part 1.md

 And look at that!
 The sequence $$1\ 3\ 3\ 9$$ is on the $$3$$rd row of Pascal's triangle (starting from the $$0$$th row).

 This binomial theorem relationship is typically discussed when bringing up Pascal's triangle in pre-calculus classes.
-You might want to be familiar with this to understand the fibonacci sequence-pascal triangle relationship.
+You might want to be familiar with this to understand the fibonacci sequence-pascal's triangle relationship.

 # Pascal's Triangle Representations